 Everything You Need to Know About Udon Noodles

 In the Gunman Prefecture of Japan, a chilled Udon dish can be found that is usually handmade from local wheat flour and water that comes from Mount Mizusawa.
-However, just a little over 400 miles south of Gunma is the Kagawa Prefecture, which is where some incredibly wholesome Sanuki Udon is made to have a firm, chewy texture and available in many hot and chilled dishes such as Kake Udon, Bukake Udon, Kamatama Udon, and Kitsune Udon.
+However, just a little over 400 miles south of Gunma is the Kagawa Prefecture, which is where some incredibly wholesome Sanuki Udon is have a firm, chewy texture and available in many hot and chilled dishes such as Kake Udon, Bukake Udon, Kamatama Udon, and Kitsune Udon.

 Although the preparation and taste of Udon varies from region to region in Japan, by far the most popular of them all is Sanuki Udon, which is now recreated in all its authentic and recently brought to the United States via Café Sanuki in Las Vegas.